WConen/microrts/README.md

 ## microrts

+This is a form of the original microrts.
+To create (and maintain) such a fork, please follow (https://help.github.com/articles/fork-a-repo/).
+If you do so, you may be able to generate pull request against the upstream repository, which may be helpful some day (https://help.github.com/articles/about-pull-requests/).
+You may also want to sync your clone with the upstream repo once in a while: (https://help.github.com/articles/syncing-a-fork/).

+UNCHANGED (so far) below:

 microRTS is a small implementation of an RTS game, designed to perform AI research.
 The advantage of using microRTS with respect to using a full-fledged game like Wargus or Starcraft (using BWAPI) is that microRTS is much simpler, and can be used to quickly test theoretical ideas, before moving on to full-fledged RTS games.

 microRTS is deterministic and real-time (i.e. players can issue actions simultaneously, and actions are durative).
 It is possible to experiment both with fully-observable and partially-observable games.
 Thus, it is not adequate for evaluating AI techniques designed to deal with non-determinism (although future versions of microRTS might include non-determinism activated via certain flags).
 As part of the implementation, I include a collection of hard-coded, and game-tree search techniques (such as variants of minimax, Monte Carlo search, and Monte Carlo Tree Search).